ropensci-archive/roweb2/content/blog/2020-05-19-covid-19-open-data/index.md

 We've been keeping up with the literature through in-depth study of new journal articles, especially those that include open data.
 Archaeologists use specialised repositories such as [the Digital Archaeological Record (tDAR)][], [Open Context][] as well as several generic repositories to share data (e.g. [Zenodo][], [Figshare][], [Dataverse][] - each of these have R packages to access data).
-There are R packages for accessing data hosted by those archaeology repositories ([tdar][], [opencontext][]), but many of our favourite recent articles had their data openly archived on the [Open Science Framework][] data repository.
+There are R packages for accessing data hosted by those archaeology repositories ([tdar][], [opencontext][]), but many of our favourite recent articles (we keep a [list here][]) had their data openly archived on the [Open Science Framework][] data repository.
 While studying these articles we have enjoyed using rOpenSci's [osfr][] package to quickly and reproducibly access these materials for in-depth exploration.
 A favourite type of data for many archaeologists is radiocarbon ages, and our group has also been working with these with ease thanks to the [c14bazAAR][] package.
 We've been using this package to get data to study radiocarbon dates from hundreds of archaeological sites in Australia.
-While we're missing the lab, rOpenSci's packages for acquiring archaeological data have been invaluable tools for efficiency enabling us to be active and engaged in our research.
+While we're missing the lab, rOpenSci's packages for acquiring archaeological data have been invaluable tools for efficiently enabling us to be active and engaged in our research.
+Our [task view for archaeological science][] shows the full range of tools we use, from data acquisition through environmental and geological analysis to writing reproducible manuscripts.

 #### Transport